-ORIGIN
+ORIGIN STORY

 The coffee plant is part of the genus Coffea.
 It's an evergreen shrub that grows equatorially between the tropics.
 It produces fragrant white flowers and fruit we call cherries.
 The cherries ripen into brilliant reds, yellows, oranges, or purples.
 Inside each cherry are two seeds, except for the Peaberry, a mutation resulting in a single seed.
 The two main species are Arabica and Robusta.
 We typically focus on Arabica for its sweeter and more complex flavors.
 Arabica plants grow 600-2400 meters above sea level and each cherry is harvested by hand.